piensaenpixel/pilar/informacion-de-remuneraciones/informacion-de-remuneraciones-en.md

 - The inclusion of a commitment by the executive directors not to transfer a number of shares equivalent to twice the annual fixed remuneration for a period of, at least, three years from the time of their vesting, on top of the general one-year retention period applicable to all the shares; the above shall not apply to those shares the transfer of which is derived from tax obligations originated from their delivery.

-The text of the Remuneration Policy for BBVA Directors proposed for the years 2017, 2018 and 2019 is available on the Bank's website (www.bbva.com) from the date of calling the Annual General Meeting.
+The text of the Remuneration Policy for BBVA Directors proposed for the years 2017, 2018 and 2019 is available on the Bank's website (<a href="https://www.bbva.com/">www.bbva.com</a>) from the date of calling the Annual General Meeting.

 In addition, following a proposal by the Remuneration Committee, the Board of Directors has approved a new remuneration policy to be applied to Identified Staff for the years 2017, 2018 and 2019.
 In line with the Remuneration Policy for BBVA Directors, it also has the aim of bringing BBVA's remuneration practices into line with the regulations applicable, the recommendations of good governance and best market practices, thereby enabling BBVA to continue to act as a benchmark for remuneration within the sector.